Children in Care: The Guide for School Governors

 Whilst it is perfect for governors, expert feedback told us that it’s also great for:

-It’s free to download here.
+It’s free to download the guide here.

 What isn’t in the guide?